 Best full-face MTB helmets

-The Specialized's Gambit is a super lightweight full face helmet that delivers full ASTM downhill protection.
-It incredibly still vents, breathes, and weighs almost the same as an open-face helmet.
-That means it's our go to helmet that we when the terrain is starting to feel a bit tasty and feel the need for extra protection than wearing a regular trail helmet.
+The Specialized's Gambit is a super lightweight full-face helmet that delivers full ASTM downhill protection.
+It still vents, breathes, and weighs almost the same as an open-face helmet.
+That means it's our go-to option when the terrain is starting to get a bit spicy and we feel the need for extra protection over a regular trail helmet.

 Despite the low weight and maxed out ventilation, Specialized has still managed to achieve a full DH safety certification and it is further kitted out with a MIPS SL liner for protection against rotational forces.
-The interior doesn't look luxurious with its minimal padding, they are well-positioned though.
-There is a cradle to assure a secure fit with plenty adjustment for different head shapes, which is simply adjusted via a dial at the rear of the helmet.
+The interior doesn't look luxurious with its minimal padding, but the pads are well-positioned.

 The peak is fixed in quite an upright position which is either a positive for goggle storage and style points or a negative if you're looking for protection from the weather.

-The helmet is also compatible with the Specialized ANGi crash sensor ($50 / £45 extra), for peace of mind when riding solo.
+The helmet is also compatible with the Specialized ANGi crash sensor (an additional extra), for peace of mind when riding solo.

 Bell was one of the companies that pioneered detachable chin bar technology, so it's only fitting to include it on this list.